Prof.

 • 2008: Swiss Cardiovascular Biology Prize, Swiss Society of Cardiology

-• 2007: Best Poster Competition, Gordon Research Conference, Cardiac Arrhythmia Mechanisms, California, USA
+• 2007: Best Poster Competition, Gordon Research Conference – Cardiac Arrhythmia Mechanisms (California, USA)

-• 2004: Asher-Hess Prize, Swiss Society of Physiology
+• 2004: Asher-Hess Prize, Swiss Physiological Society

-Scientific Activities:
+Scientific activities

-• Speaker and session chair at numerous national and international conferences (American Heart Association, Biophysical Society, European Society of Cardiology, Gordon Research Conference).
+Speaker and session chair at numerous national and international conferences (American Heart Association, Biophysical Society, European Society of Cardiology, Gordon Research Conference).

-Grants and Funding: Horizon 2020, FP7, Italian Ministry of Health, Wellcome Trust, PRIN, Nanomax Flagship Projects, EuropeAID, MUR PON 2021–2027, PNRR ECOSISTER.
+Horizon 2020, FP7, Italian Ministry of Health, Wellcome Trust, PRIN, Nanomax Flagship Projects, EuropeAID, MUR PON 2021–2027, and PNRR ECOSISTER.

 Please contact by phone before arrange an appointment